JohanLassen/cXCMS/README.md

 Predicting biological age using 10,133 routine untargeted LC-MS measurements](\https://doi.org/10.1111/acel.13813).

-Important notes about the package: 0.
-The preprocessing only works on MS1 data.
-If MS2 data are needed use regular xcms.
-1. cXCMS reduces memory(ram) by processing files in parallel and/or sequentially.
-2.
+Important notes about the package:

+0. The preprocessing only works on MS1 data.
+If MS2 data are needed use regular xcms on a few samples.

+1.  cXCMS reduces memory (RAM) by processing files in parallel and/or sequentially given ressources available.

-Already peak called files do not have to be recalled, if new data are added.
-3. The CPU time is actually (slightly) worse than xcms as files must be read and saved to disk.
+2. Already peak called files do not have to be recomputed, if new data are added.

+3. The CPU time is actually (slightly) worse than XCMS as files must be read and saved to disk.
+Use XCMS if everything fits into the memory.

 4. To fully exploit the parallel functionality, use computional workflows (e.g., snakemake or gwf).

-5.
-New peak picking softwares are continously published and we would like to refer to MZmine and OpenMS as they are faster per file (but haven’t been tested on large-scale untargeted data)
+5. New peak picking softwares are continously published and we would like to refer to MZmine and OpenMS as they are faster per file (but haven’t been tested on large-scale untargeted data)

 ### Installation